GStreamer/www/src/htdocs/download/download.md

 NOTE: The MSVC binaries currently don't work with the gst-sharp .NET bindings.

 NOTE: Some of the plugins shipped with the MSVC binaries link to non-gstreamer libraries built with MinGW because they are built with Autotools.
+[See below](#toolchain-compatibility-notes) for what this means for your application.

 * MSVC 64-bit (VS 2017)
   - [1.16.0 runtime installer](/data/pkg/windows/1.16.0/gstreamer-1.0-msvc-x86_64-1.16.0.msi)